top of page

 • Action emphasizes taking steps toward project goals with calm and confidence.

-Mindfulness by staying in the present moment, being at peace with oneself and maintaining calmness facilitates internal awareness and decision making.
-By setting aside daily mindfulness breaks in the morning after waking up, afternoon after lunch and evening, clarity of thought appears that will lead to conscious decisions instead of decisions made in a rush that could have serious consequences in a volatile humanitarian context.
-This is what I practice before management or project staff meetings.
-From a leader perspective it requires a calm state of mind for bringing internal awareness that will result in a conscious outcome by following the METTA framework in humanitarian leadership
+Mindfulness is about being at peace with oneself and maintaining calmness.
+It facilitates internal awareness and decision-making.
+I set aside daily mindfulness breaks—morning, afternoon, and evening.
+These moments of clarity lead to conscious decisions rather than rushed ones, which can have serious consequences in a volatile humanitarian context.
+I practice this before management or project staff meetings.
+A calm state of mind is essential for achieving conscious outcomes through the METTA framework.

+Staying committed to your action plan is crucial.
+Consistency fosters resilience and delivers results.
 Acknowledge your progress, no matter how small.
 Celebrating achievements boosts motivation and confidence.
-Practice patience and persistence in the process.
-Consistency brings the result.
+Practice patience and persistence throughout the process.
+Consistency leads to results.

-Based on my experience as a humanitarian leader the METTA coaching framework is an ideal approach for building resilience needed in today’s volatile, uncertain, complex, and ambiguous world.
-It helps you to navigate the get around the different roadblocks and overcoming challenges with flexibility while maintaining calm, presence, being at peace, build trust, show empathy towards reaching your goal.
+Based on my experience, the METTA coaching framework is ideal for building the resilience needed in today’s VUCA world.
+It helps navigate roadblocks and overcome challenges with flexibility while maintaining calmness and presence.
+Building trust and showing empathy are vital for reaching our goals.

 Contributor